Tomjg1/gitWorkshop/README.md

 | * b492774 - (bugFix) commit from bugFix (28 minutes ago) <DannyPlatt>
 * | 526ec4f - Commit from main to create conflict (27 minutes ago) <DannyPlatt>
 ```
-- This is fine if we are deleting it, however if we intend to keep it around, we must update it to match the changes from main before making changes
+- This is fine if we are deleting bugFix, however if we intend to keep it around, we must update it to match the changes from main before making changes
 ```
 git checkout bugFix
 git merge main